 Over the past few years, we have made progress in advancing our RIGScan CR development program while incurring minimal research expenses.
 Our RIGS technology, which had been essentially inactive since failing to gain approval following our original license application in 1997, has been the subject of renewed interest due primarily to the analysis of survival data related to patients who participated in the original Phase 3 clinical studies that were completed in 1996.
-After a successful pre-submission meeting with EMEA in July, we plan during the third quarter of 2008 to submit a complete clinical development plan for RIGScan CR to EMEA and to request meetings to review the development plan and clinical protocol.
-The clinical protocol we envision would involve approximately 400 patients in a randomized trial of patients with colorectal cancer.
+Earlier in 2008, we initiated a scientific review of a Phase 3 trial design for RIGScan CR with the EMEA and completed a very positive presubmission meeting in July 2008; we received their decision on the scientific review of the RIGScan clinical program in October 2008.

+The scientific advice review process and the EMEA response yielded a number of positive outcomes.
+First, we were able to present and to have accepted a proposal for the reactivation of the manufacturing of the biologic used in RIGScan CR and the radiolabeling of the product.
+Second, EMEA indicated all of the safety data previously generated in the RIGScan clinical trials was accepted by opinion; further, the opinion indicated that the historical safety data coupled with any prospective data would be sufficient to establish the safety parameters for RIGScan CR.
+Thirdly, the scientific advice opinion agreed with our assessment that RIGScan CR could be assessed in a mixed population of primary and recurrent/metastatic colorectal patients.
+This resulted in a proposed trial design involving approximately 380 patients in total with equal control and RIGS treatment groups.
+This number of patients is significantly less than had been considered previously.
 The participants in the trial would be randomized to either a control or RIGS treatment arm.
 Patients randomized to the RIGS arm would have their disease status evaluated at the end of their cancer surgery to determine the presence or absence of RIGS-positive tissue.
 Patients in both randomized arms would be followed to determine if patients with RIGS-positive status have a lower overall survival rate and/or a higher occurrence of disease recurrence.
 The hypothesis for the trial is based upon the data from the earlier NEO2-13 and NEO2-14 trial results.
+Finally, the advice opinion provided Neoprobe with the opportunity to seek a conditional marketing authorization (CMA) for RIGScan CR in the European Union at various points in the development process, although there can be no assurance that if such a request is submitted, it would receive a favorable response.
+CMA procedures were established by the EMEA in 2007 - CMAs provide a time specific marketing authorization for a product treating a life-threatening illness while additional development work is being completed.
+A CMA is subject to annual review by the EMEA's governing body which ratified the RIGScan scientific advice.